ponylang/pony-tutorial/getting-started/how-it-works.md

 So here, we start with a reference to `env`.
 We then look up the field `out` on our object `env`.
 As it happens, that field represents __stdout__, i.e. usually it means printing to your console.
 Then, we call the `print` method on `env.out`.
 The stuff inside the parentheses are the arguments to the function.
 In this case, we are passing a __string literal__, i.e. the stuff in double quotes.

-In Pony, string literals can be in double quotes, in which case they follow C/C++ style escaping (using stuff like \n), or they can be in "triple double" quotes, like a Python triple-quoted string, in which case they are considered raw data.
+In Pony, string literals can be in double quotes, `"`, in which case they follow C/C++ style escaping (using stuff like \n), or they can be triple-quoted, `"""` like in Python, in which case they are considered raw data.

 __What's an Env, anyway?__ It's the "environment" your program was invoked with.
 That means it has command line arguments, environment variables, __stdin__, __stdout__, and __stderr__.
 Pony has no global variables, so these things are explicitly passed to your program.